vmware/terraform-provider-vra/website/docs/r/vra_network_profile.html.markdown

 * `links` - HATEOAS of the entity

+* `org_id` - ID of organization that entity belongs to.

 * `organization_id` - The id of the organization this entity belongs to.
+Deprecated, refer to org_id instead.

 * `owner` - Email of the user that owns the entity.